When a Change to a Landmarked Property is Proposed

 -

-When a NYCHA property is listed or eligible for listing on the State and National Register of Historic Places, NYC's Department of Housing Preservation and Development (HPD) has the obligation to collect public input about proposed changes to the property (see Secf XVIII on page 15 of this 2018 agreement).
-It's not clear to the team behind NYCHA Real Talk if HPD has been doing what it is obligated to do; we welcome your input at the email address below.
+When changes are proposed to a NYCHA property that is listed or eligible for listing on the State and National Register of Historic Places, NYC's Department of Housing Preservation and Development (HPD) has the obligation to collect public input about proposed changes to the property (see Sec XVIII on page 15 of this 2018 agreement).

 Recent Activities on Related Properties